Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Discussion

 \section{Discussion}

 This paper considers estimators of the causal mean ratio based on marginal structural modeling with IPTWs, the parametric g-formula, and doubly robust estimation.
 Estimators are developed for outcomes measured without error or subject to data heaping, and each class of estimators accommodates overdispersion or zero-inflation in the outcome.
 In the absence of measurement error, consistency and asymptotic normality holds for the IPTW and parametric g-formula estimators under correct exposure and outcome model specification, respectively, and for the doubly robust estimators when either the exposure or the outcome model is correctly specified.
-When data heaping is present, the IPTW estimator also requires a correctly specified MSM for consistent estimation.
+Consistency of the proposed heaping estimators relies on the additional assumption that the heaping model is correctly specified.

 Simulations demonstrate that all estimators were empirically unbiased under correct model specification and Wald confidence intervals based on the empirical sandwich variance estimator generally had nominal coverage.
 The parametric g-formula and doubly robust estimators were more precise than the IPTW estimator in the absence of data heaping but required correct specification of the parametric distribution of the outcome.
 One notable advantage of the IPTW estimator is that it does not require specification of a parametric model for the outcome when data heaping is not present.
 The IPTW variance estimator was overly conservative when weights were treated as fixed and thus the use of standard software which treats the weights as known is not recommended.
 Instead, the sandwich variance estimator which accounts for estimation of the weights can be used.

+Applying the methods considered in this manuscript to WIHS data provides insights regarding the effects of incarceration on women with HIV or at risk of acquiring HIV that are important for public health policy and practice.
+Analysis of WIHS data indicates that incarceration may increase the number of sexual partners in the subsequent six-month period, with the expected number of partners if incarcerated estimated to be 1.3 times the expected number of partners if not incarcerated.
+Because increases in sexual partners can result in new exposures to and transmissions of sexually transmitted infections, these findings support the need for sexually transmitted infection prevention interventions for incarcerated women.
+However, these results should be interpreted with caution as confidence intervals for all three methods included the null value.
+Sensitivity analyses based on multiple imputation were similar to the primary findings.